nrb5089/SignalProcessingTutorial/Module 0/lab0.md

 ## Creating a NumPy array

+Vectors and Matrices are critical to understanding signal processing algorithms, we denote vectors as bold lower case $$\textbf{v}$$ and matrices as bold upper case $$\textbf{M}$$.
+Tensors (informally, matrices with greater than 2 dimensions), are also represented by multidimensional arrays.

 A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.

 You can create a numpy array from a Python list or tuple using the `array` function.
 Here's an example: